ansgarwiechers/vbsdoc/README.md

     VBSdoc.vbs /?

       /?
 Print this help.
       /a      Generate documentation for all elements (public and private).
-              Without this option, documentation is generated for public elements only.
+Without this option, documentation
+              is generated for public elements only.
-      /d      Enable debug messages. (you really don't want this) /e      Process files with the given extension (default: vbs).
+      /d      Enable debug messages. (you really don't want this)
+      /e      Process files with the given extension.
+              (default: vbs).
       /h      Create CHM_FILE in addition to normal HTML output. (requires HTML Help Workshop)
       /i      Read input files from SOURCE.
 Can be either a file or a directory. (required)
-      /l      Generate localized output (available: de,en,pt; default: en).
+      /l      Generate localized output (available: de,en,pt;
+              default: en).
       /o      Create output files in DOC_DIR. (required) /p      Use NAME as the project name.
       /q      Don't print warnings.
 Ignored if debug messages are enabled.

 Output Format
 =============